kimh/clojure-by-example/source/index.md

 <br>

-To check if a value is contained in a set, you use `contains?`.
+To check if a value is contained in a set, use `contains?`.

 ## Check if a set is part of other set